dmorse/pscfpp/README.md

     a path in parameter space ("sweeps"), using extrapolation to construct initial guesses

-  - Examples of converged SCFT solutions and input scripts

-  - Python tools for data analysis

-Features specific to the pscf_pc and pscf_pg programs for periodic structures include:
+Features specific to the pscf_pc and pscf_pg programs for periodic systems
+include:

   - Ability to perform both SCFT and FTMC calculations